 In mobile advertising, Inphosoft intends to capitalize on the nascent but growing Asia Pacific market, focusing on operating ad network to provide value to inventory owners, namely telecom operators and banks.
 In systems integration (SI) which comprises providing green field software solutions or customized solutions which are coupled with the deployment of proprietary or third-party products, Inphosoft worked independently from but also with Acision, a major partner in that space.
 The relationship with Acision enhances Inphosoft global visibility and offers the opportunity to leverage on this track record to potentially increase its share of the SI market.
-Critical engines in the near to medium terms include software scalability technologies, smart phones (iOS, Android, Windows Phone) application expertise, cloud technologies, video over the internet technologies, multimedia network policy rules and functions ("PCRF") which operates at the network core to access subscriber databases such as charging systems and many others.
+Critical engines in the near to medium terms include smart phones (iOS, Android, Windows Phone) application expertise, messaging systems and subscription and charging systems.